my-cloud/ruthenium/src/node/README.md

 <td>

 ```
-Transaction {
+{
-  Id        string
+  "id":        string
-  Inputs    []Input
+  "inputs":    []Input
-  Outputs   []Output
+  "outputs":   []Output
-  Timestamp int64
+  "timestamp": int64
 }
 ```
 </td>
 <td>

 ```
-The transaction data structure

 The ID
 The inputs
 The outputs
 The timestamp

 ```
 </td>